-(Required for juniors) College Composition focuses on the essay, its rbetorical shape, purpose, and audience its rhetorical shape, purpose, and audience.
+COLLEGE COMPOSITION (Required for juniors)

+College Composition focuses on the essay, its rhetorical shape, purpose, and audience.
 Each student develops and perfects an ideal college essay and reviews the structure and grammar of language in order to be a clear and compelling writer.
 Finally, this course emphasizes media literacy, equipping students with the research skills necessary for successful college writing.